nimeshneema/William-Apple-Developer-Platform/Notes/Delimiters in Programming.markdown

 -   Delimiters are special symbols (usually found in pairs) that are used for delimiting content when writing code.
 They come in various forms.
 Below is a list of some delimiters along with their formal and causally used names.

-    One should make it a practise to use formal names when talking/communicating about delimitiers (or any technical concept and topic for that matter).
+    One should make it a practise to use formal names when talking/communicating about delimiters (or any technical concept and topic for that matter).
 Well written documentation uses formal names and everyone uses formal names (over casual, self made-up names), it makes for precise communication.

     Following is a list of commonly used delimiters when coding.